-Aquaculture Genetics and Breeding Technology Center (ABC): ABC operates an experimental shellfish hatchery for genetics and breeding studies of hard clams and oysters.
+Aquaculture Genetics and Breeding Technology Center (ABC): ABC operates an experimental shellfish hatchery for genetics and breeding studies of oysters and hard clams.
 The Gloucester Point Hatchery maintains varieties and stocks of native and non-native oysters.
-ABC's field operations include experimental farms at Gloucester Point, and six other locations throughout the Virginia portion of the Bay.
-The new Kauffman Aquaculture Center is a state of the art quarantine facility for brood stock isolation and conditioning.
+ABC's field operations include experimental farms at Gloucester Point, and four other locations throughout the Virginia portion of the Bay.
+The new Kauffman Aquaculture Center is a state-of-the-art quarantine facility for brood stock isolation and conditioning.

-Analytical Service Center: The Analytical Service Center (ASC) provides nutrient, physical and sediment analyses to students, scientists and governmental agencies managing and developing diversified environmental programs as well as thesis projects.
+Analytical Service Center: The Analytical Service Center (ASC) provides water and sediment analyses to students, scientists and governmental agencies.
 The ASC has researched, refined and developed methodologies for analysis in a wide spectrum of environmental matrices.
 The quality of data is the result of thorough statistical controls, documentation, and training.
-ASC instrumentation is state-ofthe-art, with computer control interfacing, background correction and optimization for saline matrix.
+ASC instrumentation is state-of-the-art, with computer control interfacing, background correction and optimization for saline samples.

-Nunnally Hall: Completed in 1992, Nunnally Hall houses modern laboratories, autopsy facilities for large vertebrates, and an extensive fish collection that includes approximately 85,000 specimens representing 295 families.
+Nunnally Hall: Completed in 1992, Nunnally Hall houses modern laboratories, dissection facilities for large vertebrates, and an extensive fish collection that includes approximately 85,000 specimens representing 295 families.